 - Undergraduate students are required to meet with an assigned academic adviser at least once every two weeks. - With their advisers, each student on probation will produce an action plan aimed at improving the student's performance. - Students on probation cannot register for more than four courses.
-All students with more than 4 registered courses will be audited the most recent registered course will be dropped. - Students on Probation must complete an Action Plan and attend at least 2 Academic Success Workshops.
-The Dean of Students will share more details with all students on Probation at the start of the fall and spring semesters.
-This policy went into effect Spring 2023.
+All students with more than four registered courses will be audited the most recent registered course will be dropped. - Students on Probation must complete an Action Plan and attend at least two Academic Success Workshops.
+The Registration and Records Office and Dean of Students will share more details with all students on Probation at the start of the fall and spring semesters.